An analysis of Wigner's friend in the framework of quantum mechanics based on the principle of typicality: Analysis of Deutsch's thought experiment based on the principle of typicality

-up to the normalization factor, where the last equality follows from \eqref{eq:DTE-Mkl=PkQl}.
-Thus, we have that \emph{the observer $\mathcal{D}$ always records the outcome $+$ after the measurement $\mathcal{M}^\mathcal{D}$ in every repetition of the experiment}.
+up to the normalization factor, where the last equality follows from \eqref{eq:DTE-Mkl=PkQl} and \eqref{eq:DTE-k+=f1s2k0+k1}.
+Hence, we have that \emph{the observer $\mathcal{D}$ always records the outcome $+$ after the measurement $\mathcal{M}^\mathcal{D}$ in every repetition of the experiment}.

-In addition, it follows from \eqref{eq:Deutsch-finitepsP} and Theorem~\ref{contraction2} that $\alpha$ is a Martin-L\"of random infinite binary sequence.
+In addition, since $\omega$ is Martin-L\"of $P$-random, it follows from Theorem~\ref{contraction2} and \eqref{eq:Deutsch-finitepsP} that $\alpha$ is a Martin-L\"of $R$-random infinite binary sequence, where $R$ is a finite probability space on $\{0,1\}$ such that $R(0)=\abs{c_0}^2$ and $R(1)=\abs{c_1}^2$.
 Therefore, it follows from Theorem~\ref{FI} that for every $k\in\{0,1\}$ it holds that

-as expected from the point of view of the conventional quantum mechanics.
-Thus, in our world $\alpha$, the following (i) and (ii) hold: \begin{enumerate} \item For each $k=0,1$, the observer $\mathcal{F}$ records the value $k$ immediately after the measurement $\mathcal{M}^\mathcal{D}$, in half of the infinite repetitions of the experiment. \item The observer $\mathcal{D}$ always records the value $+$ immediately after the measurement $\mathcal{M}^\mathcal{D}$ in every repetition of the experiment, whichever value the observer $\mathcal{F}$ records in the corresponding repetition. \end{enumerate} We can then see that the above situation of (i) and (ii) is different from both Case~1 and Case~2 in Section~\ref{sec:Deutsch's thought experiment}, although the statements of both Case~1 and Case~2 in Section~\ref{sec:Deutsch's thought experiment} are at least operationally vague since they are described in terms of the conventional quantum mechanics where the operational characterization of the notion of probability is not given, in particular, in the Born rule, Postulate~\ref{Born-rule}~(i).
+where $N_k(\rest{\alpha}{n})$ denotes the number of the occurrences of $k$ in the prefix of $\alpha$ of length $n$.
+Thus, in our world $\omega$, the following (i) and (ii) hold: \begin{enumerate} \item For each $k=0,1$, the observer $\mathcal{F}$ records the value $k$ immediately after the measurement $\mathcal{M}^\mathcal{D}$ in a proportion of $\abs{c_k}^2$ out of the infinite repetitions of the experiment. \item The observer $\mathcal{D}$ always records the value $+$ immediately after the measurement $\mathcal{M}^\mathcal{D}$ in every repetition of the experiment, whichever value the observer $\mathcal{F}$ records in the corresponding repetition. \end{enumerate} We can then see that the above situation of (i) and (ii) is different from both Case~1 and Case~2 in Section~\ref{sec:Deutsch's thought experiment}, although the statements of both Case~1 and Case~2 in Section~\ref{sec:Deutsch's thought experiment} are at least operationally vague since they are described in terms of the conventional quantum mechanics where the operational characterization of the notion of probability is not given.